Course Start Date

 There are no information sessions currently scheduled for this course.

-You can also expect to complete approximately 4 hours of additional study each week outside of class hours, including independent study, research, practice and assessment preparation.
+You may also be required to complete approximately 3 hours of additional study each week outside of class hours, including reviewing class work, reading, study notes, and personal thoughts and reflections.

 IS THIS COURSE RIGHT FOR YOU?